Superstring amplitudes from BCJ numerators at one loop: Conclusion

-For clarity on future investigations at higher multiplicity, let us consider the different possibilities given our results. \begin{itemize} \item Option A: the ansatze we presented are complete. \begin{itemize} \item Option A1: all non-vanishing coefficients of the ansatze are fixed by a combination of degeneration limit and monodromy invariance.
-We discussed at the end of section~\ref{sec:npt} the appearance at high multiplicity of coefficients (related to cusp modular forms) that will not be fixed in this way, so option A1 would require that they must vanish. \item Option A2: not all non-vanishing coefficients of the ansatze can be fixed by our method, meaning that the superstring moduli-space integrand is not just an $\alpha'$-dressing of field theory. \end{itemize} \item Option B: the ansatze we presented are not complete.
-Expressions for the 6-point moduli-space integrand that were previously obtained from the pure-spinor formalism do not obey our ansatz directly, due to presence of $\partial_{z_i}g^{(1)}_{ij}$, but it was shown in parallel work \cite{Balli:2024} that careful integration by parts in moduli space addresses this issue.
+\item Option A2: not all coefficients of a natural ansatz can be fixed solely by a combination of degeneration limit and monodromy invariance.
+This could be because the issue of cusp forms at high multiplicity is unfixable; but it could also be because the coefficients cannot be determined at some not-so-high multiplicity, before the occurrence of cusp forms, although at present we see no obvious obstruction.
+The latter question is easier to investigate in the near future, if we apply our approach at 8 points and beyond. \end{itemize} \item Option B: the ansatze we presented are not complete.
+Expressions for the 6-point moduli-space integrand that were previously obtained from the pure-spinor formalism do not obey our ansatz directly, due to presence of $\partial_{z_i}g^{(1)}_{ij}$, but it was shown in parallel work \cite{Balli:2024wje} that careful integration by parts in moduli space addresses this issue.
 We certainly expect that our 7-point ansatz is complete, given how tight the structure we found is.
 To clarify this, we need a cohomological understanding of the basis at genus 1 analogous to the current understanding at genus 0. \end{itemize}

 There are other questions that we leave open.
 It was clear how to use our ansatze in the cases we studied, but at higher points a better understanding of what terms can be excluded, and of how to apply the Fay relations efficiently would be useful.
 This is closely connected to the comments above in Option B. A different point is that it should be possible to demonstrate explicitly that the numerators $N$ appearing in the degeneration formula \eqref{eq:assumpq0} are indeed identified -- to any multiplicity -- with the BCJ numerators in the field-theory limit.
+One intriguing aspect that we mentioned at the end of section~\ref{sec:6pt} is that the BCJ numerators are more constrained than the naive field-theory expectation starting at 6 points.
+The string-theory counterpart of this constraint is the absence of $G_{2}(\tau)$ from the ansatz, due to the fact that, while the Eisenstein series converges in this case, it is not a modular form.